dwavesystems/demos/graph-partitioning/README.rst

 Graph Partitioning Demo
 =======================
 In this demo, we explore the graph partitioning problem.
-This is an interesting problem from graph theory with a wide variety of applications.
+This is an interesting problem from graph theory with a wide variety of applications (see e.g. [3]_).

 For example, suppose that we have a group of people that we need to split into two equal-sized teams.
 For each pair of people there is a relationship:  friends or enemies.
 We want to have as few friends on opposite teams as possible.
 How can we solve this problem?